Web Design Project Management

 The project manager will communicate and work with the in-house website design and graphic design teams.
 They will also set up an execution schedule, determine the features, functions, and goals for each web design project, and allocate tasks to the team in order to ensure the project is done as efficiently as possible.
 In addition, the project manager will be included in the process of content development, discussions for SEO and relevant keywords, page flowchart design, and make sure you (the client) are familiar with how to use the website.

 Use a good project management tool.
 If your budget is tight and doesn’t allow for hiring a professional company, you should at least consider using project management software.
 The right project management tool will help you juggle all the different tasks, leaving you and your team free to get some real work done.
 It will also help you centralize your information from the start and ensure that all files, stages, tasks, and goals about your project can be found in a central location.
+It is recommended to use tools such SharePoint and Office 365 to improve team collaboration.
+Learn more about SharePoint Migration and Office 365 Email Migration Service.

 Know Your Team Members